Vaccines are here. School’s open. Some parents still agonize

 “Parents are exhausted on a level we’ve not seen before,” said Amanda Zelechoski, a Valparaiso University psychology professor who founded the website and nonprofit Pandemic Parenting.
 “We have been in survival mode for a year and a half now and it is relentless.”

 Schools are, for many, a constant worry.
-There’s evidence that masks in schools help reduce the spread of COVID-19, and a majority of Americans support requiring masks for students and teachers.
+There’s evidence that masks in schools help reduce virus spread, and a majority of Americans support requiring masks for students and teachers.
 But that breaks down sharply along partisan lines.
 Some Republican governors have tried to ban mask mandates.
 District policies on masks, testing and quarantines vary widely.
 Soon after schools reopened in August, the rate of coronavirus infections forced dozens of districts to back off in-person learning.

 The charter school Cessac’s four older daughters go to in the Austin, Texas, suburbs doesn’t require masks.
 Her children, who are too young to be vaccinated, told her they were among only a handful of kids in their classes to wear masks.
 But she’s sent them back to school as they recovered.